Roll20/roll20-character-sheets/Savage Worlds - Graph Paper/readme.md

 ### Contribution Guidelines
 * Make sure to always delete `@charset "UTF-8";` from the compiled CSS!
 Roll20 will not load it otherwise.
+* The sheet is optimized for 1440p or better resolutions.
+The future is now, old man!
 * Follow the 8×8 pixel grid (starting top-left).
 The height of each block must be a multiple of 8!
 * The devil is in the detail.
-Align and size all elements as precise as possible, down to one pixel!
+Align and size all elements as precise as possible.
 * Use [Block Element Modifiers](http://getbem.com/naming/) to name CSS classes.
 * Use sheetworkers instead of auto-calculating fields.